 _

 Where to eat Italian in Le Mans?
-Chez Liberta Le Mans
+At Liberta Le Mans

-This restaurant, which offers Italian/Corsican cuisine, is installed in the former refectory of the sisters of La Visitation (a convent rehabilitated into a trendy living space, which is located right next to the Place de la République and which I already mentioned above in the section ‘What to see, what to do in Le Mans?’).
-On the menu: wood-fired pizzas, a burrata di bufala and ciccio (a white pizza dough cooked in a wood-fired oven), pasta, risotto, and Italian dolci.
+This restaurant, which offers Italian/Corsican cuisine, is located in the former refectory of the sisters of Là Visitation (a convent rehabilitated into a trendy living space, which is located right next to the Place de la République and which I mentioned earlier in the “What to see, what to do in Le Mans?” section).
+On the menu: wood-fired pizzas, a burrata di bufala and ciccio (a white pizza dough baked in a wood-fired oven), pasta, risottos, and Italian-style dolci.

 Tested in 2023 and 2024